 Don’t send every contact collected from marketing immediately to sales.
 Rather, implement lead nurturing or lead scoring within your marketing so leads are only sent to sales when they’re more likely to respond to your sales team.
 Consider a marketing automation platform.
 This increases trust and buy-in from sales to marketing.

 So what is holding you back?
 If you’re like many organizations there could be key factors for holding back your company including:

 - Unsure how to connect your value to a marketing strategy?

 - Insufficient executive buy-in or resources?

 - Not sure where to start?

-Give the team at Empowering Brands a chance to talk to your organization and help you identify how to “be the best you” in 2018.
-We specialize with industrial companies, and our team has a collective 30+ years of industry experience.
+Give the team at Empowering Brands a chance to talk to your organization and help you identify how you can grow and be successful.
+We specialize with industrial companies, and our team has a collective 30+ years of industry experience specializing in strategic planning, content development, social media management, design/branding and much more.
 Our mission is to be an extension of your marketing team!
 Let’s start the conversation.

 Carter Matthews, the President, is an alumnus of the University of Alabama with a Bachelors in Communications.
 With over 17 years experience in media and management, Carter brings knowledge of how to use data and content with digital and social advertising for effective campaigns.
 When not working, you can often find Carter learning valuable life lessons on a golf course.